How to structure B2B marketing team?

 What are the core functions every B2B marketing team must cover?

-Every B2B marketing team must cover demand generation, content production, marketing operations, and field marketing coverage regardless of size.
-These four functions create the minimum viable marketing engine for pipeline generation.
+Four functions are non-negotiable.
+Demand generation, content production, marketing operations, and field marketing coverage form the minimum viable marketing engine for pipeline generation, regardless of how many people are on your team.
 Teams under three people can assign field marketing as program ownership to existing roles rather than hiring dedicated headcount until scale demands it.

 How do I determine the right marketing team size for my company stage?

-Marketing team size needs to align to pipeline targets and sales capacity, not arbitrary headcount ratios.
-Use complexity signals like number of products, regions, and channels to determine structure rather than company size alone.
+Headcount ratios are the wrong anchor.
+Marketing team size needs to align to pipeline targets and sales capacity, and complexity signals like number of products, regions, and channels should drive structure decisions rather than company size alone.
 The Starr Conspiracy's Pipeline Accountability Model calculates marketing headcount based on pipeline contribution requirements and constraint scenarios.

 Should marketing report to the CEO or CRO?

 Marketing reports to the CEO when it owns independent pipeline targets and brand direction.
-Companies with complex buying processes and long sales cycles benefit from CEO reporting because marketing needs autonomy to build authority content and execute multi-touch campaigns.
+For companies with complex buying processes and long sales cycles, CEO reporting matters because marketing needs the autonomy to build authority content and run multi-touch campaigns without constantly negotiating for resources with a CRO whose priorities are shorter-term.
 Default to CEO reporting unless marketing explicitly functions as a lead generation service desk for sales.

 What's the difference between a marketing team and a GTM team?